DEPARTMENT OF MICROBIOLOGY

 - developing methods for classifying slaughter animals and qualitative assessment of meat, products and food additives,

 - improving slaughter techniques and technological processes,

-- new methods of meat production, with particular emphasis on improving their nutritional quality and safety, including research on the sources and mechanisms of the formation and disappearance of polycyclic aromatic hydrocarbons (PAHs),
+- new production methods of meat products, with particular emphasis on improving their nutritional quality and safety, meat processing without nitrites and nitrates, organic products, research on the sources and mechanisms of the formation of polycyclic aromatic hydrocarbons (PAHs),

-- research in the field of fats includes, in particular, studies in rapeseed oil, palm oil, olive oil, cocoa fat, milk fat and others,
+- research in the field of fats includes, in particular, works on rapeseed oil, sunflower oil, soybean oil, corn oil, palm oil, olive oil, cocoa fat (CB), milk fat, animal fat, margarines and others,

-- research work covers technological and analytical issues such as: oil extraction, refining, modification, quality and authenticity assessment, and production of food products, including health-promoting fat products with increased nutritional value,
+- research work covers technological and analytical issues such as: pressed oil, oil extraction, refining, modification (blending, hydrogenation, interesterification), quality and authenticity assessment, and production of food products, including health-promoting fat products with increased nutritional value,

 Piotr Szymański D.Sc.